 All sites operated by an agency must be approved for participation in the CACFP.
-Each participating center may serve breakfasts, lunches, suppers, and supplemental foods (snacks) that meet prescribed nutritional standards outlined in the Meal Pattern Requirements (Schedule B).
-You must indicate each meal service proposed at the site on the Site Application.
+Each participating center may serve breakfast, lunch, supper, and snacks that meet prescribed nutritional standards outlined in the Meal Pattern Requirements (Schedule B).
+You must indicate each meal type that you anitpicate serving at the site on the Site Application.

 Each center must be licensed or approved to operate by a federal, state or local government agency.
 All licenses must be current.
 A copy of each license or proof of approval to operate must accompany the application.

 The purpose of the CACFP is to assist centers in providing quality meals meeting the nutritional needs of center participants.
-The CACFP adult meal pattern specifies the minimum quantities of each specified food component that must be offered for each major meal or supplement (snack).
+The CACFP adult meal pattern specifies the minimum quantities of each specified food component that must be offered for each major meal or snack.

 Agencies should be aware that the CACFP meal pattern requirements may not be the same as the California Title 22 (licensing) or Federal Title III(C) (Senior Nutrition Program) meal pattern requirements.
-Also, for clients with medically restricted or adapted diets, the center must obtain a dietary prescription form recognized medical authority and serve meals meeting the medical requirements or we cannot reimburse the meal.
+Also, for clients with medically restricted or adapted diets, the center must obtain a dietary prescription from a recognized by medical authority and serve meals meeting the medical requirements or we cannot reimburse the meal.

 "Reimbursement" means financial assistance paid or payable to agencies for meals served to eligible adults.
 We make reimbursement payments monthly based upon claims submitted by the agency.
 We pay reimbursement based upon the assigned reimbursement rates times the number of meals served to eligible participants.
 Agencies receive, in addition to regular federal meal reimbursement, cash-in-lieu of commodities for every lunch and supper reimbursed under the CACFP.
 Cash-in-lieu of commodities is a program that provides additional reimbursement for each lunch and supper reimbursed under the CACFP.
 The cash-in-lieu amount is the estimated per meal cash value of commodities the agency would be eligible to receive if the program was offered in California.